-Department of History Guidelines for the MA Dissertation
+Department of History Guidelines for the BA Dissertation

-All MA students in the Department of History are required to write a dissertation in their final year.
-The work, including research and writing, will extend over the third and fourth semesters.
+All third year undergraduate students in the History Department are required to write a dissertation in their final (i.e. the sixth) semester.
+The work, including research and writing, will extend over that semester alone.
 The dissertation must be a student's own independent work and must be based on a critical reading of primary and secondary sources.
 A successful dissertation is one that is primarily driven by primary sources.
-The purpose of the dissertation is for students to demonstrate the skills they have acquired through their courses and apply them to produce original research of their own.
+The purpose of the dissertation is for students to demonstrate the skills they have acquired through their courses and apply them to producing original research of their own.